1 Thessalonians 4:11

 “Do not fret because of evildoers, Nor be envious of the workers of iniquity” (Psalms 37:1).

 A quiet soul does not enter into rivalry with fellow Christians.
-Christians are not to draw attention to themselves by ungodly promotion of self.
+Christians are not to draw attention to themselves by the ungodly promotion of self.
 Some people love to let everyone know how important they are among the Christian herd.
-They establish a very clear pecking order, because they must be on top of the herd.
+They establish an apparent pecking order because they must be on top of the herd.
 All this comes from having too much time on their hands.